 The SDQ is one of the most extensively researched child mental health measures in existence.
 Key findings from the evidence base include:

-1. Validity: The five-factor structure of the SDQ has been confirmed across multiple countries and cultural contexts (Goodman, 2001; Stone et al., 2010)
+1. Validity: the five-factor structure and screening value of the SDQ are supported in the core psychometric literature (Goodman, 2001; Stone et al., 2010).

-4. Predictive validity: High SDQ scores in childhood predict mental health service use, academic difficulties, and psychosocial problems in adolescence (Goodman & Goodman, 2009)
+4. Predictive validity: high SDQ scores can predict later mental-health service use and psychosocial difficulties at population level (Goodman & Goodman, 2009).

 7. The evidence base supports the SDQ as a strong, valid, and reliable screening tool.
 However, no screening tool is perfect.
 The SDQ has modest sensitivity (around 70%), which means approximately 30% of children with genuine difficulties will score in the normal range.
 This is why the SDQ should always be used alongside professional judgement, not as a replacement for it.